spatialsimulator/XitoSBML/README.md

 2. Load original images (not mandatory) and their segmented images
 3. Click [Plugins] -> [XitoSBML] -> [run Spatial Image SBML Plugin]
 4. On [DomainType Namer] dialog, assign an opened image to each organelle (ex. nucleus, cytosol)
-5. XitoSBML will ask whether you want to add SBML objects (Species, Reactions and Parameters) to your model.
-If you just want to conver your image files to Spatial SBML, then just click [Yes]
+5. XitoSBML will ask whether you want to add SBML objects (Species, Reactions and Parameters) to the converted Spatial SBML model.
+This time, we want to add SBML objects so click [Yes]
 6. In [Species] tab, add species `A` and `B`.
-Note that species `A` will be added to Nucleus and `B` will be added to Cytosol
+Note that we will add species `A` to Nucleus and `B` to Cytosol
 7. In [Diffusion] tab, add `Diffusion coefficient` for species `A (Dnuc)` and `B (Dcyt)`
 8. In [Reaction] tab, add a reaction (`A -> B`) and its kinetic law.
-Please do not forget to assign reactants and products fot the reaction
+Please do not forget to assign reactants and products for the reaction
-9. Save converted SBML model
+9. Specify a filename of converted SBML model
+10. XitoSBML will display converted SBML document and Domain Hierarchy of your model to let you confirm the converted result
+11. Exported SBML and merged image will be stored (where you specified in step 9)

 Here is a screencast of above procedure.
 ![example2](./screenshots/example2.gif "Convert segmented images to Spatial SBML")

-You can find example images and converted Spatial SBML model under `examples` directory.
+You can find example images and converted Spatial SBML model under [examples](https://github.com/spatialsimulator/XitoSBML/tree/master/examples) directory.

-The mathematical (spatial) model created by this example can be executed by spatial simulator which supports Spatial SBML.
-For example, you can use our [SpatialSimulator](https://github.com/spatialsimulator) for executing your model.
+The mathematical (spatial) model created by this example can be executed by several spatial simulators which support Spatial SBML.
+For example, you can use our [SpatialSimulator](https://github.com/spatialsimulator) for executing the converted model.
 We have provided [Docker image](https://github.com/funasoul/docker-spatialsim) for SpatialSimulator, so that you can easily install and run SpatialSimulator on your environment.

 ```sh
 git clone https://github.com/funasoul/docker-spatialsim.git